neotoma/sync-web-deprecated/README.md

 ## Preview

 The dashboard is still undergoing initial development and is therefore not fully functional yet.
-However, latest versions of the code are pushed to Parse and can be previewed at [asheville.github.io/dashboard](http://asheville.github.io/asheville).
+However, latest versions of the code are pushed to GitHub Pages and can be previewed at [asheville.github.io/dashboard](http://asheville.github.io/asheville).
 Built-in simulations make it possible to experience what it might be like to set up a real account with Asheville.

 ## Todos